wabbajack-tools/mod-lists/heartland/readme.md

 ## Troubleshooting

 1. _I receive a blank / black screen on start up._
-    * Replace the Oblivion.ini file in Documents/MyGames/Oblivion and [MO2 Install]/profiles/Heartland Extended with [this version](https://drive.google.com/file/d/1nby-4x-eFlEC4nvIlERilWVstzHztRck/view?usp=sharing).
+    * Replace the Oblivion.ini file in Documents/MyGames/Oblivion and [MO2 Install]/profiles/Heartland with [this version](https://drive.google.com/file/d/1nby-4x-eFlEC4nvIlERilWVstzHztRck/view?usp=sharing).
 2. _I am unable to download [X] mod during the Wabbajack install process, and from the Nexus page I can see that it was updated within the past week._
     * The mod in question has been updated and the mod author has not kept the previous version accessible on the Nexus.
 As such, the current modlist cannot be installed and must be updated.
 If you encounter this and it has not been mentioned in the #heartland-support channel on Discord, please ping me (@Sam) so that I am aware of the issue and can update the modlist as soon as possible.
 3. _I can’t run the Oblivion executable from MO2 - I get an application error._